 Amid a sweltering mid-summer heatwave, the IMSA WeatherTech Sportscar Championship descended on Connecticut’s iconic (and beautiful) Lime Rock Park last weekend for the Northeast Grand Prix.
 Although the top-dog Prototype class skips this event for purposes of traffic – the short 1.5-mile track is composed of flowing, fast, and mostly right-hand corners, but its size doesn’t lend itself to the massive speed advantages the Prototype cars carry – the GT LeMans, GT Daytona and Prototype Challenge classes were present and accounted for.
 As it is, even well-driven GTD-class cars were lapping in the low 50-second range, making a lap around Lime Rock more akin to a typical autocross run than a racing circuit, time-wise.
 With short laps and high average speeds – over 100 MPH in most cases – the racing is usually intense, and this year did not disappoint.
 Read More

 It is one of the oldest organized motorsports events around: Hillclimb.
 The premise is extremely simple: one car, one windy road, fastest time to the top wins.
 The two things that get one car to the top faster than the others: horsepower and guts.
 The extreme elevation change requires lots of horsepower while the trees, rocks, and cliffs you narrowly miss as you race up the mountain require lots of bravery and guts.
 It also helps to be a bit delusional.
 Just keep telling yourself, “I won’t be the one who totals my car while falling down the mountain.”
-To which if it does, and you fortunately live, you might end up wanting to get in contact with a law firm.
+To which if it does, and you fortunately live, you might end up wanting to get in contact with a law firm And if you are a pro at this, you would might even want to get in touch with an insurance policy provider, who could look help you in getting adequate financial benefits in case of accidents or certain unfortunate events following the incident.
+A life insurance or a Final Expense Insurance could be potentially prudent choices to make, in situations such as these.
+With those disclaimers and forewarnings out of the way, let’s now look at the nitty-gritty of things!

 The BBC has a new car show to air right after Top Gear on BBC America on Monday nights (we are talking about the real Top Gear -the BritishTop Gear on BBC, as opposed to the junior varsity Top Gear U.S.A. on the History Channel).
 Sticking with the whole “gear” title theme, the new show is titled Mud, Sweat and Gears and features hosts Jonny Smith and Tom “Wookie” Ford who were hosts on BBC’s Fifth Gear.
 Yes, I know, that is a lot of gears.
 Read More